-Applicants will need to meet the New Zealand eTA Visa Waiver requirements to be able to apply.
-It will be necessary to have a valid passport from one of the 60 eligible countries and pay a fee using a credit or debit card.
+Applicants need to meet the New Zealand eTA Visa Waiver requirements to be able to apply.
+It is necessary to have a valid passport from one of the 60 eligible countries and pay a fee using a credit or debit card.

 New Zealand eTA eligible countries

-Citizens of the following 60 countries will be required to apply for an eTA from October 2019:
+Citizens of the following 60 countries are required to apply for an eTA from October 2019:

 – All European Union citizens: